hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2300

-We bestowed upon them of Our mercy, and blessed them with a highly esteemed reputation.
+We bestowed upon them of Our mercy, and blessed them with a highly-esteemed reputation.

 # 2301